Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 - Immediately before Bioconductor release 3.3 -- 'devel' packages are marked as 'Defunct', and removed from the 3.3 release manifest.

+## Implementation detail

+1. Notify the bioc-devel mailing list and maintainers of packages Depending, Importing, or Suggesting the package that the package will be deprecated.
+If appropriate, indicate that a new maintainer is welcome to take over.

+2. Add the following code chunk to the 'devel' version of the package, adjusting the Bioconductor version to the version _after_ the current devel version.

+       .onAttach <- function(libname, pkgname) {
+           msg <- sprintf(
+               "Package '%s' is deprecated and will be removed from Bioconductor version %s", pkgname, "3.3")
+           .Deprecated(msg=paste(strwrap(msg, exdent=2), collapse="\n"))
+       }

+3. The package remains deprecated in the 'devel' branch for up to 6 months, as illustrated above, after which time Bioconductor core team members remove the package from the 'devel' package manifest.